tfindiamooc/tfindiamooc.github.io/_posts/2019-08-31-Machine-Learning-Review.md

 are different types of model.
 The simplest of them is a linear model.
 * Linear regression: $y = b + w_1 x_1 + w_2 x_2 + ... + w_n x_n$ for
 data with $n$ features ${x_1, x_2, \ldots, x_n}$.
-This is an equation of a hyperplane.  **Task**: Look at the video and understand how does a model on a single feature look like.
+This is an equation of a hyperplane.  <span style="color:blue">Task:
+  Look at the video and understand how does a model on a single feature look like.</span>
 * Logistic regression: Instead of predicting a real number, we are interested in predicting a probability of an input data item belonging to a class.
 The simplest model that can be used here is a logistic